How Fashion Helped Me Figure out Who I Am as a Trans Woman

 I was born transgender, but back in 1993 there was no way of explaining that.
 Although I was announced a “boy” at birth, my mother knew something was different about me from the moment I was born.
 When I was two, I asked her for a Cinderella dress and my journey to finding my own style started there.
 My mother raised me with unconditional love and support, and never denied me of my natural desire for all things pink and “girly.”
-Now, I’m a 24-year-old transgender woman living happily in Los Angeles, and looking back on my life, I can see that being unapologetically authentic and staying true to myself has been my saving grace.
+Now, I’m a 24-year-old transgender woman living happily in Los Angeles, and I realize that being unapologetically authentic and staying true to myself has been my saving grace.

-When I moved from Los Angeles to a small town in New Jersey at age seven, it became very clear to me that although I played dress up, wore my mother’s heels and makeup, played with Barbies, and had mostly female friends, I wasn’t, in fact, a girl—physically, at least.
+When I moved from Los Angeles to a small town in New Jersey at age seven, it became very clear to me that although I played dress-up, wore my mother’s heels and makeup, played with Barbies, and had mostly female friends, I wasn’t actually a girl.
 Prior to middle school, I was happy to wear whatever my mom dressed me in to school and then come home and quickly change into my favorite red floral dress.
-In middle school, I began to want to wear what my girlfriends were wearing and became extremely jealous of them.
+But in middle school, I began to want to wear what my girlfriends were wearing and became extremely jealous of them.

 I knew I wasn’t gay, but I struggled to find the words to describe how I felt.
 Then, during career day in eighth grade, a presenter handed out magazines to showcase her advertisements.
 Each student had a different publication, and mine was an issue of People featuring a story on a teenage female-to-male transgender boy.
 I saw the word “transgender” and the phrase “trapped in the wrong body,” and it hit me: I was transgender.
 I was trapped in the wrong body.